 The journal entries to record interest expense and revenue would be recorded for each subsequent year using the figures above.
 The amortization table illustrates how the principal is allocated in a way that allows the total revenue to be recognized each year on a straight-line basis.
 This method is straightforward and meets the straight-line revenue recognition criteria.
 The TRG appeared to have concerns about the journal entries associated with this method and proposed that the Financial Accounting Standards Board (FASB) provide further details.
 While the journal entries listed above are consistent with the underlying economics of the transaction, the topic will be readdressed in future TRG meetings to provide further clarification of the accounting under this method.

 View B. Using the 5% discount rate, decrease the principal balance on a straight-line basis over five years ($1 million per year) and include all interest as revenue each year.
-The deferred revenue balance would decrease at $1 million a year over the five-year period and revenue would also be recognized to offset the interest expense each year.
+The Contract Liability balance would decrease at $1 million a year over the five-year period and revenue would also be recognized to offset the interest expense each year.
 For example, in the first year the entity would recognize $250,000 of interest expense ($5,000,000*5%) and a total of $1,250,000 of revenue (principal and interest).
-This method obviously does not accomplish the object of recognizing revenue on a straight-line basis.
-The example below illustrates the revenue to be recognized over the five years.
+This method obviously does not accomplish the objective of recognizing revenue on a straight-line basis.
+The example below illustrates the revenue to be recognized over the remaining four years.